Why Journal Your Travels and Your Life?

 I started on Blogger for my personal blog and found it easy as a newbie to use and personalize.

-In all of my journaling on my family blog for the past 20 years, I have always kept notes as we traveled as a family.
+In all of my efforts to journal life on my family blog for the past 20 years, I have always kept notes as we traveled as a family.

-These notes have become a superb reference for my new website and blog simplyjolayne.com.
+These notes have become a superb reference for this new website and blog simplyjolayne.com.

 When I travel, I record details and destinations, mishaps and memories all along the way that I can then use to create travel posts with detailed supplemental information.